999monk/999monk/README.md

 Generalist.
 Code, security, philosophy, and cyberculture.
-Open-source maxxing.
 C#, Rust, and Bash enthusiast.

+Currently studying and building tools for personal use.

 <!---
 999monk/999monk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.